Work from home airline jobs are becoming more and more common as airlines are moving their support services out of the office and into homes.

 The Bottom Line

-Working from home as an airline reservation agent may be low-paying, but it’s a legitimate way of earning money.
+Working airline jobs from home may start as a low-paying job, but it’s a legitimate way of earning money.

 Plus if you’re big on traveling, you’ll love all the perks working for airlines can bring.